arianseyedi/python-envmanager/README.md

 _**eager_validate**_:boolean *default = False*

-   * Validates according to the schema (if provided).
+   * Validates env-variables according to the schema (if provided).
+Also checks for missing parameters.
 Defaults to False, in which case the values will be saved without question, and if corrupted, you may get unexpected results upon casting or parsing the value at retreival-time.

 _**environment_mode**_:str *default = None*